 Inheritance is important in programming due to code reusability.
 We can avoid duplicate data and redundancy from our program.
-Let’s take an example, if you are living with your parents, then the father will be one base class, and you (as a child) will be derived class.
+Let’s take an example: if you live with your parents, then the father will be one base class, and you (as a child) will be the derived class.
 So we can inherit many things such as last name, address line, city, and state from the parent class.
-Also, if we want to update the address or anything, we will just change the address of the base class, and all the derived classes will inherit the property from that base class.
+Also, if we want to update the address or anything, we will just change the base class’s address, and all the derived classes will inherit the property from that base class.

 Why Should we Use Inheritance?

-Primarily we use inheritance, so that, we can use specific portions of code and can modify certain features according to our need and this can be done without any complexity.
+Primarily we use inheritance to use specific portions of code and modify certain features according to our need, and this can be done without any complexity.
 Inheritance provides flexibility in our code to reuse it from base class to required derived class.
-A child class can override properties of base class without rewriting code in the same class again and again.
+A child class can override the base class’s properties without rewriting code in the same class again and again.